aaronsouza/ShabdSetu/README.md

 # 🔗 API Endpoint Reference

-This document provides **curl.exe commands** to test BhashaBuddy API endpoints.
+This document provides **curl.exe commands** to test ShabdSetu API endpoints.
 Ensure your Python server is running in **PyCharm** before executing them.

 ---